Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 </br>
 </br>

-Testing POST call cahllenges - and troubleshoot
+### Testing POST call testing challenges - and troubleshoot
 </br>
 When copied the data of some random GET and modified it for posting following corrections carried out
 - serialization error for bank id error sample (change the length) of BANKID